I-is-as-I-does/Blueprints/README.md

 * AdminMode and HubMode (admin mode checker and relay):
   * interfaces and traits
-* FlexLogs and HubLog (Psr-3 'logger aware' implementation with a fallback, and relay):
+* FlexLogs (Psr-3 'logger aware' implementation with a fallback):
   * interfaces and traits

 ### Requirement